davegallant/terraform-aws-beanstalk/README.md

 When a PR is merged into `main`, deployments to `staging` and `production` will kick off sequentially.

 The `production` environment requires a reviewer to sign off before the deployment occurs.

+## Monitoring

+This web service can be monitored using the Elastic Beanstalk Monitoring tab, which by default includes average latency of requests, CPU utilization, and environment health codes.

+There is a terraform variable `enable_enhanced_reporting_enabled` that enables [Enhanced health reporting and monitoring](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/health-enhanced.html).
+By default, enhanced reporting is disabled.